Summary

 - Ice and Elevation: Acute injuries will benefit from ice and elevation to help decrease the swelling and allow for healing

-- Rest Activity modification: Patients will initially often have to avoid all activities and in acute severe turf toe injures crutches are often needed.
+- Rest and Activity Modification: Patients will initially often have to avoid all activities and in acute severe turf toe injuries, crutches are often needed.

 - Limiting great toe motion: A Cast Boot (CAM Walker), or a rigid soled shoe can be used to limit motion through the great toe and protect the injured tissue while it heals.
 The extent of the injury and the time in the recovery process will usually determine which of these options is chosen.
 As the individual starts to return to sporting activity they will often benefit from taping the big toe and using a Morton’s extension splint.
 Both of these treatments are designed to limit the motion of the great toe and thereby protect it.